donbagger/plugin-dexpaprika/README.md

 ## Features

-The DexPaprika plugin offers the following capabilities:
+The DexPaprika plugin offers the following capabilities (these are the ONLY available functions):

 - **GET_NETWORKS** - Retrieve a list of all supported blockchain networks and their metadata
 - **GET_NETWORK_DEXES** - Get a list of available decentralized exchanges on a specific network